While there are several tools like

 wrong way (like, how do you manage that dependency?).
 So, I want to

-give a brief rundown of how I manage dependencies with pip
+give a brief rundown of how I manage dependencies with pip alone to

 do repeatable builds.